No glass allowed. Only alcohol purchased within the festival site can be consumed.

 If you have selected to receive your tickets by post, your order will be sent at least two weeks before the festival.
 If you have not received them please call Ticket Quarter on 0844 8000 410.

-If you have selected to receive e-tickets, you will find a PDF document attached to your booking confirmation.
-You can either print the PDF or show the barcodes from your smart phone.
-To avoid queues, please ensure you have downloaded the PDF prior to arriving to the festival and have it ready to show our events team.
+If you have selected to receive e-tickets, you will find a PDF document attached to the BOTTOM of your booking confirmation.
+You can either download and print the PDF or show the barcode from your smart phone.
+To avoid queues, please ensure you have downloaded the PDF prior to arriving to the festival and have it ready to show box office staff.
 Please note that presenting your booking confirmation alone will not allow you entry into the festival.